ABCD-ReproNim/exercises/break/downloadMRI.md

 [i.split('/') for i in s3_derv['derived_files']]
 ```

 The above code submits the same split operation to every item in the `s3_derv['derived_files']` data frame we created above.
+You could also complete this with a regular `for` loop, but list comprehension is cleaner and more efficient.

 We can leverage string splitting and list comprehension to parse each s3 link into a corresponding GUID, session, and scan type.

 ```python
 s3_derv['guid'] = [i.split('/')[-1].split('_')[0] for i in s3_derv['derived_files']] # get the GUID